Skip to main content

 3. Inspect the message

-object contains everything you need to locate the message inside Ethereal:
+After sendMail completes successfully, the returned info object contains everything you need to locate the message in Ethereal:

 const info = await transporter.sendMail(message);